ShreyasKulkarni899/fishary-management-application/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by[@lucaspassini](https://github.com/lucaspassini)
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on [this tutorial](https://developer.android.com/studio).
-- Many thanks to...
+- Many thanks to youtube, stack Overflow, GFG and google.

 ## Contact